streetturtle/streetturtle.github.io/_posts/2018-04-20-font-awesome-5-in-gwt.markdown

     `-- fa-solid-900.woff
 ```

-Including css as CssResource will include only the CSS, but if you have a look at the bottom of it you'll notice `@font-face` section which refers to font file by relative path.
+Including CSS as `CssResource` will include only the CSS file, but if you have a look at the bottom of it you'll notice `@font-face` section which refers to font file by relative path.
 So we will need to serve font files and make them be accessible.

-First let's serve the css and fonts, create a ClientBundle with follwing content:
+First let's serve the CSS and fonts, create a `ClientBundle` with follwing content:

 ```java
 public interface FontAwesomeBundle extends ClientBundle{